Passive House Heat Recovery Systems

 The Passive house institute (Passivhaus in German) was started in Germany in 1994 but the Passive House standard was conceived in 1988 when Professor Bo Adamson of Lund University, Sweden, and Dr. Wolfgang Feist of the Institute for Housing and the Environment, Germany, collaborated, The very first pilot project (the Kranichstein Passive House in Darmstadt, Germany in 1990) was Europe’s first inhabited multi-family home to achieve a recorded heating energy consumption of below 12kWh/(m2a) – just 10% that of the standard house at the time.
 This consumption level was confirmed via years of detailed monitoring.
 Passivhaus Trust is an independent, not-for-profit organisation that provides leadership in the UK for the adoption of the Passive House standard and methodology.
 Its aim is to promote the principles of Passive House as a highly effective way of reducing energy use and carbon emissions from buildings in the UK, as well as providing high standards of comfort and building health.

-No as mentioned it is a construction concept and is not compulsory in the Uk, In some areas of Europe local governments do sometimes specify new houses have to be Passive House Approved
+No, it is a construction concept and is not compulsory in the UK.
+In some areas of Europe local governments do sometimes specify new houses have to be Passive House Approved.

 Is a passive house approved MVHR unit better than an un approved unit?